 - On the other hand, if you are seeing ‘Unknown’, ‘Caution’, or ‘Bad’, your hard disk have some issues.

 Lastly, the best option that you have to protect your PC from shutting down would be running a clean test.
 However, if the hardware is the main culprit, then this solution will not work.
 To thoroughly clean your system, you should first backup all your files over the cloud storage or you can backup on spare DVDs.
 Once you are fully sure that all your important software and files are backed up, then you can run the process of cleaning your system.

-These solutions are very common one which you can try to fix the automatic shutdown problem on your Windows 10 computer.
-Still the problem remains, Windows 10 restarts frequently? it is recommended to take your laptop at the service center to get it repaired.
+These solutions are very common ones which you can try to fix the automatic shutdown problem on your Windows 10 computer.
+Still, the problem remains, Windows 10 restarts frequently? it is recommended to take your laptop to the service center to get it repaired.